Novartis Professor of Leadership and Management, Harvard Business School; USA

 In 2013, Derek was made a Companion of the Order of the Bath in Her Majesty the Queen’s New Year’s Honours List, in recognition of his contribution to healthcare.
 He was also awarded a Doctorate in Business Administration from the University of Strathclyde and a Companionship of the Institute of Healthcare Management, also in recognition of his contribution to health and healthcare.

 Assistant Director of Improvement, The Health Foundation; England

-Dominique was named a HSJ Rising Star in 2015.
-She has also held a Darzi Fellowship in clinical leadership, is a Fellow of the Faculty of Public Health and was recognised by the Health Service Journal as a Rising Star in 2015.
+She has a Darzi Fellowship in Clinical Leadership, is a Fellow of the Faculty of Public Health and an Associate Non-Executive Director with the NHS Improvement NExT Director programme aiming to get more women and people from BAME backgrounds into Board roles.
+She was recognised by the Health Service Journal as a Rising Star in 2015.

 Chief Scientific Officer, Emeritus, Institute for Healthcare Improvement (IHI); USA